 28. How can non-DoD NISP agencies verify subject’s enrollment in DoD Continuous Evaluation without Defense Information System for Security (DISS) access?

-31. One or more of my investigation requests is still awaiting approval by DCSA, when will it be processed?
+29. One or more of my investigation requests are awaiting approval by DCSA VROC, when will it be processed?

 VRO actively monitors the age of the investigation request inventory and is diligently processing Investigation Requests in the order in which the request was received.
 Your patience and understanding is greatly appreciated.